whalderman/search-quality-rater-guidelines-tldr/docs/tldr/managers.md

 ## Overall Page Quality Rating

-::: warning
-Webpages with any of the following characteristics will rank poorly:
+::: danger Webpages with any of the following characteristics will rank poorly:

 - Has no beneficial purpose
 - Makes no attempt to help users